-The Program utilizes comprehensive assessments to assess student achievement of Program Learning Outcomes at the end of a course component.
-These graded assessments may be administered in several forms, including but not limited to multiple choice questions and physical examination and clinical procedure skills assessments.
+The Program utilizes comprehensive assessments to assess student achievement of Program Learning Outcomes.
+These graded assessments may be administered in several forms, including but not limited to multiple choice questions, physical examination, and clinical procedure skills assessments.
 Comprehensive assessments allow faculty to provide students with periodic feedback on areas of strength and weakness related to course-specific Learning Outcomes.

-The Program utilizes cumulative assessments to assess student achievement of Program Learning Outcomes at the end of a course during the Didactic Phase and at the end of the Didactic and Clinical Phases These graded assessments may be administered in several forms, including but not limited to multiple choice questions, physical examination skills assessments, and clinical procedure skills assessments.
+The Program utilizes cumulative assessments to assess student achievement of Program Learning Outcomes at the end of a course during the Didactic Phase and at the end of the Didactic and Clinical Phases.
+These graded assessments may be administered in several forms, including but not limited to multiple choice questions, physical examination skills assessments, and clinical procedure skills assessments.
 Cumulative assessments allow faculty to provide students with feedback on areas of strength and weakness related to Program Learning Outcomes for the Didactic and Clinical Phases.